-To prevent Wetland Resource Area loss, the Commission shall require applicants to avoid alteration wherever feasible, to minimize alteration, and, where alteration is unavoidable and has been minimized, to provide full mitigation.
+To prevent Resource Area loss, the Commission shall require applicants to avoid alteration wherever feasible, to minimize alteration, and, where alteration is unavoidable and has been minimized, to provide full mitigation.
 The Commission may authorize or require replication of wetlands as a form of mitigation, but only with specific plans, professional design, proper safeguards, adequate security, and professional monitoring and reporting to assure success, because of the high likelihood of failure of replication.

-The Commission may require a wildlife habitat study of the project area, to be paid for by the applicant, whenever it deems appropriate, regardless the type of resource area or the amount or type of alteration proposed.
-The decision shall be based upon the Commission’s estimation of the importance of the habitat area considering (but not limited to) such factors as proximity to other areas suitable for wildlife, importance of wildlife “corridors” in the area, or actual or possible presence of rare plant or animal species in the area.
-The work shall be performed by an individual who at least meets the qualifications set out in the wildlife habitat section of the Wetlands Protection Act regulations (310 CMR 10.60).

 The Commission shall presume that all areas meeting the definition of “Vernal Pools” under this Bylaw, including lands within 200-feet of Vernal Pool boundaries, perform essential habitat functions.
 This presumption may be overcome only by the presentation of credible evidence which, in the judgment of the Commission, demonstrates that the basin or depression does not provide essential habitat functions.
-Any formal evaluation should be performed by an individual who at least meets the qualifications under the wildlife habitat section of the Wetlands Protection Act regulations.
+Any formal evaluation should be performed by an individual who at least meets the qualifications under the wildlife habitat section of the Act’s regulations.

-For good cause the Commission may revoke any permit, DOA, or ORAD or any other order, determination or other decision issued under this Bylaw after a notice to the holder has been provided, in addition to satisfying the same notification requirements for the application of the issued permit being revoked, as set forth in Section 18.04.080.
+For good cause the Commission may revoke any DOA, OOC, or ORAD, or any other order, determination, or other decision issued under this Bylaw after a notice to the holder has been provided, in addition to satisfying the same notification requirements for the application of the issued permit being revoked, as set forth in Section 18.04.080.
 The holder of the permit being revoked must be notified at least two (2) weeks prior to the public meeting and/or public hearing.

-Amendments to permits shall be handled in the same manner set out in the Wetlands Protection Act regulations and policies thereunder regarding procedures for amending an Order of Conditions.

-The Commission in an appropriate case may combine the decision issued under this Bylaw with the permits (including an Order of Conditions), DOA, ORAD, or Certificate of Compliance (COC) issued under the Wetlands Protection Act and regulations.
+The Commission in an appropriate case may combine the decision issued under this Bylaw with the DOA, OOC, ORAD, Certificate of Compliance (COC), or other determinations and decisions issued under the Act or the Act’s regulations.

-No work proposed in any application for permit or ANRAD shall be undertaken until the corresponding permit or ORAD issued by the Commission with respect to such work has been recorded in the registry of deeds or, if the land affected is registered land, in the registry section of the land court for the district wherein the land lies, and until the holder of the permit certifies in writing to the Commission that the document has been recorded.
-If the applicant fails to perform such recording, the Commission may record the documents itself and require the Applicant to furnish the recording fee therefore, either at the time of recording or as a condition precedent to the issuance of a COC.
+At the time of a RDA, NOI, or ANRAD application, the applicant or requestor shall pay an application fee in accordance with Section 18.04.070 and, if necessary, a consultant fee (also in accordance with Section 18.04.070)

+Where the Bylaw states that a DOA, OOC, or ORAD be issued by the Commission, the action to issue said DOA, OOC, or ORAD shall be taken by more than half the members present at a meeting of at least a quorum.
+Where the Bylaw states that a DOA, OOC, or ORAD be signed by a majority of the Commission, that action is to be taken by a majority of the members then in office, who need not convene as a body in order to sign, provided they met pursuant to the open meeting law, M.G.L. c.
+39, §§ 23A through 23C, when voting on the matter.
+Where the Bylaw states that the Commission is to receive a request, application, or notice, the Commission shall mean in this context a member of the Commission or an individual designated by the Commission to receive such request, application, or notice.